h2oai/nitro/README.md

 ```

-The above example shows the most concise way to specify options having labels different from their values.
+This is the most concise way to pass options where labels differ from values.

 ### Options - Selected